-The employee experience is the summation of the events an employee experiences throughout his or her career lifecycle with an organization.
-From the very first phone screen to the exit interviews and every interaction in between across departments.
+The employee experience is the summation of the events an employee experiences throughout his or her career lifecycle with an organization, from the first phone screen to the exit interviews and every interaction across departments.
 This is the employee's experience.

-> Why is the Employee Experience Important?
+Why is the Employee Experience Important?

 The competition for top talent is a battle every employer wants to win.
 Platforms like Glassdoor and LinkedIn give potential employees a glimpse into the work lives of current employees, providing employees a place to voice their feelings and rate their experience with the organization.

 The image portrayed on these platforms is part of the company's employer brand and can convince or deter a potential employee.
 Additionally, if an employee has a great experience at your organization, they will likely tell their friends and serve as an excellent referral source for additional talent.

 It doesn't stop there...

 When employers are intentional about the employee journey and every interaction they have with the company is thought out, it is highly likely that same intention and care is felt by your clients.